 The first rescuer positions him/herself directly at the probe.
-The first two rescuers position themselves in a distance of one shovel lengths, all other rescuers are two shovel lengths apart of each other.
+All additional rescuers position themselves one shovel length from each other in the direction of snow removal, thus typically in the fall line.

 The rescuer at the tip of the conveyor belt digs directly following the probe to the buried subject, thus avoiding any chance to miss it.
 BarryTip: in hard snow, cut blocks with the shovel.
 In case of multiple burials, switch off the transceiver of the buried subjects as soon as possible.